How to use Jira Product Discovery

 How ActivityTimeline Plugin and Jira Can Help in the Project Execution Phase

-Jira is a great tool beginning from helping teams organize and track tasks to high visualizing and reporting on project progress.
+• Jira is a great project management tool beginning from helping teams organize and track tasks to high visualizing and reporting on project progress.
 It is a great tool for project management, as it allows teams to break down complex projects into smaller, manageable tasks, and then assign and track those tasks according to their progress.
 ActivityTimeline plugin for Jira is a powerful and intuitive tool for managing projects, teams, tasks, and resources.
 It helps managers to plan their work more efficiently by providing an easy-to-use timeline view that allows them to visualize progress over time as well as track task completion status at any given moment.

-• Activity Timeline’s estimation feature allows users to easily estimate the amount of time and resources needed for each task or project, as well as view a detailed breakdown of all activities completed within the specified timeframe.
+• estimation tools – to estimate the amount of time and resources needed for each task or project.

 Conclusion